wragge/dfat-documents-web/_volumes/volume-2-1939/25-mr-f-k-officer-australian-counsellor-at-u-k-embassy-washington-to-mr-r-g-casey-treasurer.md

 4 Minister for External Affairs 1934-37.
 On 30 November 1938 the Melbourne Herald published an article headed 'Ambassador in America- Appointment Urged by Sir George Pearce'.

 5 On 29 May in a letter to A.T.
-Stirling (P &amp; C 9/39) Officer again complained that he seemed to be 'increasingly less informed by the Department ...
+Stirling (P  & C 9/39) Officer again complained that he seemed to be 'increasingly less informed by the Department ...
 I realise that it is no doubt due to shortness of staff' (on file FA: A2937, F. Keith Officer, O.B.E., ALC., ii).

 6 Sir Ronald Lindsay, U.K. Ambassador.

 _

-_ [FA: AA 1975/5, 1939, AUSTRALIA-REPRESENTATION (DIPL.)
+ _[FA: AA 1975/5, 1939, AUSTRALIA-REPRESENTATION (DIPL.)
 IN WASHINGTON]_